LitroRouter — A URLPattern Router for Web Components

 Standard window.location.hash scrolling doesn't work inside shadow roots because document.getElementById() can't see elements inside a closed or open shadow root at arbitrary nesting depth.

-LitroRouter's _scrollToHash() traverses the shadow DOM recursively to find elements with matching id attributes:
+LitroRouter's internal _scrollToHash() traverses the shadow DOM recursively to find elements with matching id attributes:

 if (found) return found;